Recognize an Alumna/us for Their Service

 Each year, the College presents three service awards to alumni: the Arabella Carter Award, the Joseph Shane Award, and the Eugene Lang Impact Award.
-If you know of an alum who you think exemplifies the qualities that these awards honor, please let us know about them, and include your own reasons for choosing this individual, by contacting Geoff Semenuk, associate director of Alumni Relations.
+If you know of an alum who you think exemplifies the qualities that these awards honor, please let us know about them, and include your own reasons for choosing this individual, by contacting Lisa Shafer, senior director of Alumni and Parent Engagement.

 Do you know of a classmate or another Swarthmore alumnus/a who goes above and beyond the call of duty in his or her volunteer work?
 Honor them with a nomination for the Arabella Carter Award.